 The singer famously opened up about a six year relationship she had with a man named Campbell, who she eventually discovered never existed but was part of a catfish scheme.

-Life after her second reality TV stint has done Casey wonders, she proved her acting chops in shows Black Comedy, Street Smart and How To Stay Married and is set to star onstage in musical 9 to 5.
+Life after her second reality TV stint has done Casey wonders, she proved her acting chops in shows Black Comedy, Street Smart and How To Stay Married as well as the stage musical 9 to 5.

 It seems Shannon Noll is destined for the silver medal.
 Rising to fame after coming runner up on Australian Idol, the Aussie singer also came in second place to Fiona O’Loughlin on I’m A Celeb’s fourth season.